wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-deployment/includes/2-package-deploy.md

 ### Build

-The build phase transpiles all TypeScript to Javascript, generates TypeScript type declarations from your TypeScript files, and transpiles SCSS files to CSS.
+The build phase transpiles all TypeScript to JavaScript, generates TypeScript type declarations from your TypeScript files, and transpiles SCSS files to CSS.
 All these files are placed in the **lib** folder in your project.

 The build process is started when you run the gulp task **build** from the command line: